Training Based on Neuroscience

 Your Brain is in charge of everything that happens in your body.
 While anatomy, physiology and kinesiology are all important, the typical application of these sciences often neglects the CONTROLLER of movement—the human nervous system!
 With this missing piece in mind, Z-Health offers a precise, brain-based rehabilitation and high-performance training system, specifically designed to bridge the gap between the current biomechanical model and emerging neuroscience.

 Weak muscles aren't easy to activate.
 Re-engaging those muscles may require precise cues and sensory feedback to help you learn how to activate them.

 You take 23,000 breaths per day, and oxygen is a main fuel supply for your brain.
-Breathing inefficiencies will affect multiple systems, and training programs tend to work better when you breathe better.
+Breathing affects multiple systems, and the way that you breathe impacts many areas of your life.

 There is a science to habit change.
 We develop practical, personalized strategies to help you fit your training into your busy life, and build productive habits that lead to success.

 The nervous system is the master control system of the body, and it only does three things (just in incredibly complex ways):